7 Frugal Ways to Make Your House Feel More Homey According to Science

 But not all houses have large windows to let in the light, so what do you do?

-Open curtains as wide as they will go during the day (particularly during winter) and use tie backs to let in the most light from your windows as you can.
+It helps to let the light in by opening curtains as wide as they will go during the day (particularly during winter) and using tiebacks to let in as much light as possible.

-Clean windows regularly – it’s surprising what a difference this can make!
-Open doors as well for extra light.
+Another tip is to clean windows regularly – it’s surprising what a difference this can make!
+If you can, open doors as well for extra light.

-If you can, install skylights in key places like over the kitchen to increase the natural daylight within the house.
+This isn’t the most frugal suggestion, but if practical, consider installing skylights in key places, like over the kitchen, to increase the natural daylight in the house.

-And of course, spend time outdoors in the yard to increase your light exposure.
+And, of course, one of the cheapest ways to increase light exposure is to spend time outdoors – in the yard, if you have one – to increase your light exposure.

 You might also like 101 ideas for spending more time in nature.